In 2016, it was discovered that Beyonce's "Empower Women" clothing line was made by women sweatshop laborers working on less than £5 a day.

 Nintendo tried to buy the rights to the Harry Potter series from JK Rowling

-22. The Padmanabhaswamy Temple, which contains over $22 Billion in gold and jewels and is estimated to contain over $1 Trillion behind a mysterious sealed door
+22. The Padmanabhaswamy Temple, which contains over $22 billion in gold and jewels is estimated to contain over $1 Trillion behind a mysterious sealed door.

 23. Iceland's navy took on the UK, Germany, and Belgium in three "Cod Wars", and won all three times with only one death

-24. Michael Phelps holds the world record for most Olympic medals ever held but also the longest putt ever televised
+24. American swimmer Michael Phelps holds the world record for most Olympic medals ever held but also holds the record for the longest putt ever televised.

 25. A cubic mile of ocean water can contain up to 25lbs of gold